 6. Get organised

 Pregnancy brain can be real, so it pays to get organised as soon as possible.
 Write things down as you think of them, book all your prenatal appointments as soon as you can, keep a diary or details of all your check-ups and appointments in your phone calendar – even when you think you’ll remember something, it pays to jot it down somewhere to remind yourself!
 Start keeping a list of all the things you’ll need for bub as you think of them or hear about them and make sure you book prenatal classes early so that you don’t miss out or it’s not too late.
-If you’re worried that you wont have enough time to squeeze in weekly prenatal classes around your busy schedule or you don’t like the idea of giving up an entire weekend, our Birth Beat Ultimate Online Prenatal Program covers everything you need to know about preparing for your best birth and it can be completed from the comfort of home in your own time – and re-watched as many times as you need!
+If you’re worried that you wont have enough time to squeeze in weekly prenatal classes around your busy schedule or you don’t like the idea of giving up an entire weekend, our Birth Beat Ultimate Online Birth Course covers everything you need to know about preparing for your best birth and it can be completed from the comfort of home in your own time – and re-watched as many times as you need!

 7. Get some extra-long tongs!

 Think it’s annoying dropping the soap in the shower?
 Try doing it when you’re 8 months pregnant and there is a giant belly in the way!
 Buy a pair of BBQ tongs to keep handy in the shower and when you inevitably drop the soap or your wash cloth.
 It’ll be far less awkward and slippery to recover them!